 Find out more about Medicare South Carolina by contacting your doctor, or by accessing any of the following resources.

 - Medicare.gov provides access to more information about Medicare plans in South Carolina.
-Use their Find a Medicare Plan tool, or call 1-800-633-4227.
+Use the find a plan tool or call 800-633-4227.

 As you evaluate your health insurance needs for 2021, consider all your Medicare options, including original coverage, drug coverage, and Medicare Advantage plans in South Carolina.